 Mette Halvorsen Ottøy, Equinor’s chief procurement officer, commented: “The contracts and services have been developed in close cooperation with our suppliers over several years and will help ensure common competitiveness and sustainable activity level.”

-In a separate statement on Wednesday, Archer confirmed that it has secured a two-year contract extension for platform drilling services as Equinor exercised the first of three two-year extension options following the original four-year contract, adding NOK 5 billion (over $562 million) in the estimated backlog to the company for 12 of Equinor’s platforms in the North Sea.
+In a separate statement on Wednesday, Archer confirmed that it had secured a two-year contract extension for platform drilling services as Equinor exercised the first of three two-year extension options, following the original four-year contract, adding NOK 5 billion (over $562 million) in the estimated backlog to the company for 12 of Equinor’s platforms in the North Sea.

-Odfjell Drilling also confirmed the award, adding that the contract includes drilling operations, work-over campaigns, P&A activities and all preventative and corrective maintenance on the installations Heidrun and Johan Sverdrup.
+Archer says that the extension will start on 1 October 2022 in direct continuation of the current contract, covering all the rigs for which Archer is currently the incumbent contractor.
+In addition, Odfjell Drilling confirmed the award, adding that the contract includes drilling operations, work-over campaigns, P&A activities and all preventative and corrective maintenance on the installations Heidrun and Johan Sverdrup.

 Dag Skindlo, CEO of Archer, explained: “We have over time shown safe and strong operational performance.
 Archer is dedicated to further develop our OneArcher operating model to provide Equinor with safe, efficient and cost-effective solutions while contributing to both Archer’s and Equinor’s ESG roadmap.”

-Commenting on the award, KCA Deutag informed within its latest statement that the new contract is worth $140 million.
-The company is also responsible under a separate contract with Equinor for the management, operation and maintenance of the Askepott and Askeladden Category J jack-up rigs.
+Commenting on the award, KCA Deutag informed within its latest statement that the new contract was worth $140 million.
+Under a separate contract with Equinor, the company is responsible for the management, operation and maintenance of the Askepott and Askeladden Category J jack-up rigs.